 Phase 3: Disputing chargebacks after you receive them.

 If you do receive a chargeback, we make it easy for you to challenge it.
-Our online CaseBuilder tool, provided through our partnership with Chargebacks911, is easily accessible in the BlueSnap console.
+Our online CaseBuilder tool, provided through our partnership with Chargebacks911, is easily accessible in the BlueSnap portal.
 It helps you build a case against chargebacks you believe are invalid, prompting you to provide the required information, along with supporting documentation that will give you the best chance of winning.
 We’ll submit the information for you and notify you when a resolution is reached.

 Or, if you prefer, BlueSnap and Chargebacks911 can handle the disputes for you.
 We’ll automatically challenge chargebacks that seem unjustified, which lightens your load while still giving you a way to protect yourself from friendly fraud.